Smendero/Cleaning-UCI-HAR-Dataset/README.md

 [1] "subject" - subject id

- [2] "activity" - physical activity being conducted
+ [2] "activity" - physical activity being conducted one of 6 variables (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
  [3] "datset" - whether the data came from the test or training dataset

 The remaining data are means of different measures derived from Gyroscope and Accelerometer data for either body acceleration or gravity acceleration.